Sacred Heart School

 Excerpt from Cardinal Sean O'Malley's weblog...

+If you want to learn more about religion and the creation of various currents, buy history papers online and don't worry about time and lack of understanding.
 "I was honored by an interview request from a group of Catholic School students who have a newspaper at Sacred Heart School in Quincy.
 They had contacted my office in March at the time of the Consistory and we were able to schedule a day this week to get together.
 Yesterday, this group, a wonderful group of 16 students, came to interview me for their newspaper.

 Cardinal Sean O'Malley and Mrs. Katherine Hunter, principal

 They ranged from 4th to 8th grade and each had the opportunity to ask me whatever question they wanted.
 They asked good questions, from what is my favorite Scripture in the Bible, to where do you see Catholic Schools going in the future, to what my favorite Holidays are, to what do I like to do in my spare time, to how I decided to go into the priesthood?
 I had a wonderful time with the youngsters.

 The youngsters were very curious about what a Cardinal or a priest’s life is like.
 I was happy to answer their questions.
 They certainly seemed like they are very happy and well-adjusted children.
 They seem to be doing very well in a Catholic School.
 It makes it worth all the sacrifices to keep our schools open and thriving when you see and spend time with young people like this group from Sacred Heart School, who are so enthusiastic about the Catholic education that they are getting.